-- The teacher doesn't share test-taking strategies with his colleagues.
-He figures that if his students do well, it will make him look good. - The teacher L does not attend PLC meetings. - The teacher does not attend any school function after the dismissal bell. - The teacher says, "I work from 8:30 to 3:30 and not a minute more - I won't serve on any district committee unless they get me a substitute to cover my class."
+POSSIBLE EXAMPLES POSSIBLE EXAMPLES • The teacher is polite, but never shares any instructional • The teacher doesn't share test-taking strategies with his materials with his grade partners. colleagues.
+He figures that if his students do well, it will make him look good. • The teacher only attends PLC meetings when reminded by • The teacher L does not attend PLC meetings. her supervisor. • The principal says, "I wish I didn't have to ask the teacher • The teacher does not attend any school function after the to "volunteer" every time we need someone to chaperone dismissal bell. the dance. • The teacher says, "I work from 8:30 to 3:30 and not a minute more - I won't serve on any district committee unless they get • The teacher only contributes to the district Literacy committee when requested by the principal. me a substitute to cover my class."

-DOMAIN 4: PROFESSIONAL RESPONSIBILITIES 4e GROWING AND DEVELOPING PROFESSIONALLY
+DOMAIN 4: PROFESSIONAL RESPONSIBILITIES 4e Growing and Developing Professionally